Kong/kongponents/docs/components/datetime-picker.md

 />
 ```

-### Custom and Relative time frames
+### Custom date and Relative time frames

 Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model)

 Display both a calendar and relative time frames, passing in a preset week-long range.
+Hide the time.
 This instance also makes use of the `minDate` and `maxDate` parameters, which are both optional.

 <ClientOnly>